 “I appreciate your concern for me, Anne.
 Maybe it doesn’t matter.
 Everybody in the FBI saw my scar today.”

-“And there will be hell to pay, Jane,” Carolina said, “if anyone in that meeting leaks one iota of what was disclosed.
+“And there will be hell to pay, Jane,” Carolina said, “if anyone in that meeting leaks one iota of information.
 We’ve put the clamps down on everything.
-Anyway, even if you decided to do nothing, you’ll have to beat men away with a stick.
+Anyway, even if you decide to do nothing, you’ll have to beat men away with a stick.
 You are super-model beautiful, Jane Doe 413.”

 Anne Merrick turned off the water.

 “There’s some makeup on the sink over there if you’re interested.
 Relax, collect your thoughts, and join us downstairs whenever you’re ready.”